MwithHeart/writetech-accelerator-portfolio-mariam/docs/intro.md

 ---
-// sidebar_position: 1
 title: Welcome
-description: Portfolio of Mariam Yusuff: Technical Writer for APIs, DevOps, and Cloud Documentation.
+description: Portfolio of Mariam Yusuff - Technical Writer for APIs, DevOps, and Cloud Documentation.
 ---

 # Welcome to my technical writing portfolio

 Hello.
 I’m **Mariam Yusuff**, a Technical Writer specializing in **APIs, DevOps, and Cloud documentation**.